loudnumbers/sonification-snippets/README.md

-# sonification-snippets
+# Sonification Snippets
-A few snippets of useful code for data sonification in Sonic Pi
+This repository contains snippets of Ruby code that may prove useful when doing sonification work in Sonic Pi.

+It's intended as a resource to help people start sonifying data.
+As such, the code is written for readability and understanding, not efficiency.

+Feel free to leave us an issue or pull request if you have any comments, questions, or suggestions.